tmedwards/sugarcube-2/docs/api/api-save.md

 Save.browser.auto.save();
 ```

-Save an auto save with the description "Midgar" and no metadata
+Save an auto save with the description "Midgar" and no metadata.

 ```js
 Save.browser.auto.save("Midgar");
 ```

-Save an auto save with the default description and metadata someMetadata
+Save an auto save with the default description and metadata `someMetadata`.

 ```js
 Save.browser.auto.save(null, someMetadata);
 ```

-Save an auto save with the description "Midgar" and metadata someMetadata
+Save an auto save with the description "Midgar" and metadata `someMetadata`.

 ```js
 Save.browser.auto.save("Midgar", someMetadata);